Léopold Maissin: Acrimony and Albert Louppe

 Albert Louppe responded with accusations against Léopold Maissin, as director at "Moulin-Blanc" before the switching of their responsibilities, and thereby then supplier of poor quality cotton-powder, of having been the originator of the poor quality of the "Powder-B" for which the cotton-powder had been the key ingredient.
 The controversy festered between the two men and more widely in the public space.
 There was a public interest in avoiding damaging rivalry between Louppe and Maissin.
-The ministry had already, in 1906, intervened to keep them apart in 1906 by sending Léopold Maissin to take charge of the powder mill at Lille, while the director of the Lille facility was sent to take charge at "Moulin-Blanc".'OeEc<>"Dans l'armée: Poudres et salpêtres" (1906) Maissin had returned to Finistère during 1907, however.
+The ministry had already, in 1906, intervened to keep them apart in 1906 by sending Léopold Maissin to take charge of the powder mill at Lille, while the director of the Lille facility was sent to take charge at "Moulin-Blanc".
+Maissin had returned to Finistère during 1907, however.
 In 1911 The government responded to the increasingly public nature of the dispute by ordering the dismissal of both men a couple of days after receiving Gaudin's report.

 That report was followed by a parliamentary commission of enquiry.
 Camille Chautemps reported on behalf of the commission which noted that the revelations of Léopold Maissin had confirmed the presence of "indiscipline that was rife in certain powder mills because their directors flattered their unionised work forces in order to obtain their electoral support".
 (Note: une "indiscipline qui régnait dans certaines poudreries, du fait que les directeurs flattaient les syndicats ouvriers pour obtenir leur appui électoral".)
 The political ambitions of the two directors caught up in the matter, Albert Louppe and Léopold Maissin, were in that sense a direct cause of the explosions at Toulon harbour.
 There was, the commission found, no risk inherent in the formulation of "Powder B".
 Responding with the careful precision for which this former lawyer and freemason was known, the minister for war Alexandre Millerand accepted the commission's findings and undertook to set down a set of "uniform rules" for the manufacture of "Powder B".
 Millerand added that during a recent visit to (a rival plant in) Angoulême he had been made aware of recent (unspecified) improvements in the production processes that within a few months would enable the French manufacturers to match the standards of the best in the world.